Lancashire-Wang/Lancashire-Wang.github.io/README.md

  ## Interest

-- Read books concerning  Mathmatics and Phsics
+- Read books concerning  Mathmatics and Physics
 - Go in for travelling
 - Mountain climbing
 - Like photography